-Also known as whisker stress, whisker fatigue is reported to be the stress cats feel when its whiskers touch the sides of narrow food and water dishes.
+Also known as whisker stress, whisker fatigue is reported to be the stress cats feel when their whiskers touch the sides of narrow food and water dishes.
 Whiskers are specialised hairs with a rich nerve supply located on either side of the muzzle (sinus hairs or mystacial whiskers), cheeks, above the eyelids, and the wrists of the foreleg.

-Symptoms of whisker fatigue reportedly include experience a refusal to eat, pawing at food to try and remove it from the bowl, dropping food, only eating from the centre of the bowl, spending less time eating, food aggression, pacing in front of the food bowl.
+Symptoms of whisker fatigue reportedly include a refusal to eat, pawing at food to try and remove it from the bowl, dropping food, only eating from the centre of the bowl, spending less time eating, food aggression, pacing in front of the food bowl.
 Oral pain can also produce similar symptoms, and any changes should be investigated by a veterinarian.

 What is the function of whiskers?